Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Thermal Mass Calculations

 where $\mathcal{Q}_0(\frac{p_0}{\vert\vec{p}\vert})$ have been introduced in Eq.~(\eqref{3.4}).
-Here, (a) indicates the contribution of the diagram (a) to the thermal mass of the left-handed up-quarks.
-Comparably, the self-energies of diagrams (b) to (e) similar to Eq.~\eqref{A.13} are obtained, a primary difference in their thermal mass contributions, which can be derived as
+Here, the superscript (a) indicates the contribution of Fig.~\eqref{fig.2}(a) to the thermal mass of the left-handed up-quarks.
+The contributions to the self-energies of the left-handed up-quarks coming from Fig.~\eqref{fig.2}(b-e) can be similarly calculated, the primary difference being the expressions for the thermal masses,

-where, in the last term, the unitarity of the CKM matrix is used.
-Furthermore, the contribution of $SU(3)$ interactions to quarks is given as \cite{Bellac:2011kqa}
+In the last term, the unitarity of the CKM matrix is used.
+Furthermore, the contribution of $\mathrm{SU(3)}$ interactions to quarks is given as \cite{Bellac:2011kqa}

-As a consequence, the final thermal masses of the left-handed up-quarks are the sum of all these contributions, written in Eq.~\eqref{3.9}.
+consequently, the complete expressions for the thermal masses of the left-handed up-quarks are the sum of all these contributions, written in Eq.~\eqref{3.9}.

-Analogously, the differences for the self-energy of $u_{i_R}$ (see Fig.~\eqref{fig.4}) lie in thermal masses along with chiral projectors.
-For instance, the thermal mass of diagram (a) is given
+Analogously, the contributions to the self-energies of the right-handed up quarks $u_{i_R}$ (see Fig.~\eqref{fig.4}) can de derived, with the differences being the expressions for the thermal masses and the chiral projectors.
+For instance, the thermal mass of Fig.~\eqref{fig.4}(a) is given by,

 where the diagonality of Yukawa coupling constants and unitarity of the CKM matrix are used.
 The remaining thermal masses in Fig.~\eqref{fig.4} can be derived similarly, and the final result is written in Eq.~\eqref{3.9}.